-As a computer programmer and business owner my Logitech K800 Backlit Keyboard is one of the most important tools in my daily life.
+As a computer programmer and business owner, my Logitech K800 Backlit Keyboard is one of the most important tools in my daily life.
 I spend hours every day in front of a desktop computer working on projects, emailing and messaging coworkers, planning and budgeting, you name it.

-And as someone who has used some pretty terrible keyboards I can attest to how difficult it is to get work done when you’re constantly struggling to type.
+And as someone who has used some pretty terrible keyboards, I can attest to how difficult it is to get work done when you’re constantly struggling to type.
 Have you ever helped out a friend or coworker and used their keyboard?
 Doesn’t it feel weird and completely foreign?

-I first heard about this keyboard from a coworker who raved about the key action or key press.
+I first heard about this keyboard from a coworker who raved about the key action or keypress.
 You can read more about the different types of keyboard technology at Wikipedia.

 You’re probably familiar with “mechanical keyboards” and the loud clickity-clack sounds they make.
 If your coworker uses one of these loud AF keyboards then we’re sure that you’re REALLY familiar with them.
-You probably also know a lot about noise-cancelling headphones too.
+You probably also know a lot about noise-canceling headphones too.

 So when a coworker told me about the Logitech K800 Backlit Keyboard I was skeptical and tried it out in my local Best Buy before committing to buying it.

-The first thing you notice is the very smooth and quiet typing.
+The first thing you notice is the smooth and quiet typing.
 The keys are easy to press without a lot of resistance but give enough tactile feedback that you know you’ve hit them.
 In contrast, I’ve used some Mac keyboards where I didn’t realize if I actually made contact with the keys or not.

-I don’t normally mention reviews from other people but in this case I found A LOT of reviews that matched my sentiment.
+I don’t normally mention reviews from other people but in this case, I found A LOT of reviews that matched my sentiment.